rcarver/config/README.md

 A Pattern is destroyed when it has been removed from the set since the last execution.
 Config tracks the set of Patterns on each execution to determine what has been removed.
 See Lifecycle for more information.

+(MC: An implementation detail but what happens on a config run failure?
+Will it remember that it didn't successfully complete and then correctly attempt to destroy?)

 ## What is a Cluster